Letshego Bank Tanzania: History

 The bank, then known as Advans Bank Tanzania received a commercial banking license from the Bank of Tanzania in May 2010.
 In February 2011, the bank opened its first branch in Dar es Salaam, the commercial capital city of Tanzania, and the largest city in that East African country.
 Opening with a staff of eighteen, the bank planned to open more branches in Dar es Salaam and other areas of the country.

 Ownership

 The institution opened in 2011 as Advans Bank Tanzania, a joint venture between Advans SA, a venture capital firm registered in Luxembourg as majority shareholder (70 percent), and Netherlands Development Finance Company (FMO) (30 per cent).
 Advans SA aims to establish microfinance financial institutions in emerging economies.
-Founded in 2005, Advans SA owns microfinance institutions in the Democratic Republic of the Congo, Cameroon, Ghana, Cambodia, Pakistan, Cote d'Ivoire, and Tanzania.
+Founded in 2005, Advans SA owns microfinance institutions in the Democratic Republic of the Congo, Cameroon, Ghana, Cambodia, Pakistan, Côte d'Ivoire, and Tanzania.
 As of March 2011, Advans SA had invested in excess of US$76 million (€55 million) in the countries where they operate.
 In November 2015, Letshego Holdings Limited of Botswana acquired 75 per cent in the bank by investing US$7 million in new shares.

 The table below depicts the shareholding within Letshego Bank Tanzania, as of November 2015.